SanTechIT/CS180PRJ4/README.md

 | Method      | Signature   | Parameters | Description |
 | ----------- | ----------- | ----------- | ----------- |
 | loop | `public void` | `(Scanner in)` |  Primary Loop Handler |

+* methods inherited from User - the canVote, etc. have been implemented
+* private utility methods exist, have not been implemented yet - will be handled internally so shouldn't be a concern

 ## Student Class (extends `User`)

 #### Constructors